-The analysis phase involved the performance assessment of 2014-2015 IDP, the municipal level of development and service delivery backlogs.
+The analysis phase involved the performance assessment of 2014-2015 and 2015-2016 IDP (s), the municipal level of development and service delivery backlogs.

 Key strategic documents such as IDP, Service Delivery and Budget Implementation Plan (SDBIP), Mid-year performance, Budget and Annual Report were used to assess the performance of the municipality.
-As a result, a municipal performance report was developed to guide the development of the 2015-2016 IDP.
+As a result, a municipal performance report was developed to guide the development of the 2016-2017 IDP.

 As per the approved IDP process plan, a schedule of the IDP consultative meetings was developed in consultation with Ward Councillors.
-The schedule was advertised on the Lowvelder newspaper dated 3 October 2014 and Ziwaphi of 3 October 2014.
+The schedule was advertised on the Lowvelder newspaper dated 1 October 2015 and Lowvelder newspaper of 2 October 2015.
 It was also placed on the municipal website and in all the municipal service centres i.e Mbombela Civic Centre, White River Civic Centre, Hazyview Civic Centre, Kabokweni Civic Centre, Kanyamazane Civic Centre and Matsulu Civic Centre.
 The communities were mobilised to attend the IDP consultative meetings.
 Refer to 1.4.1 below for the issues raised during consultative meetings.